 In America mums are grown as a fall plant for their beautiful flowers that bloom from late summer through fall.

 There are hundreds of different varieties of mums that come in a range of different sizes with flowers in a variety of different colors and shapes.

-Although mums will turn brown if they are not watered sufficiently the opposite can also cause the same problems with too much watering, usually due to very heavy rainfall, also turning them brown.
+Although mums will turn brown if they are not watered sufficiently the opposite can also cause the same problems.

-If you find that your mums have turned brown overnight, or in a very short period of time, then then this is not due to a natural cause and you will need to take steps to protect your plant.
+If you find that your mums have turned brown overnight, or in a very short period of time, then then this is not due to a natural cause.

 Heavily damaged mums can survive if you act quickly.

-Even mum plants that have been seriously damaged by bad weather can be cut back almost to ground level and they will grow back just as healthy as they were before the damage occurred.
+Even mum plants that have been seriously damaged by bad weather can be cut back almost to ground level.
+They will grow back just as healthy as they were before the damage occurred.